mrkev/generator-typescript/README.md

 ### Enjoy!

 This generator comes with Gulp with tasks for compiling and running.

+To build and run the project:

+`$ gulp`

-To build all typescript source:
+To build only:

 `$ gulp build`

-To run the newly generated `index.js`:
+To run only:

 `$ gulp run`

-To automatically compile when a file changes:
+To automatically build when a file changes:

 `$ gulp watch`

-To automatically compile and run when a file changes
+To automatically build and run when a file changes

 `$ gulp watchrun`

 ### Extend?

 Edit `gulpfile.js` to change de default file to run or the paths to watch.
 Do you feel like flipping tables because this generator is missing some kick-ass feature?
-I'll keep an eye at issues for table flips `(╯°□°）╯︵ ┻━┻`.
+I'll keep an eye at issues for table flips.

+`(╯°□°）╯︵ ┻━┻`.

 ## License